danielwitkowsk/ichimoe_to_srt_parser/README.md

 `python script.py input_filename.srt output_filename.srt`

 # Subtitles aren't alligned vertically in your media player?
 That's because kanji,kana symbols and normal characters have diffrent width sizes, and are fully dependent on the type of font you're using.
-Monospaced fonts seem to be the solution, and the only one that I found warking was "unifont_jp-14.0.01.ttf" from [here](http://unifoundry.com/unifont/index.html).
+Monospaced fonts seem to be the solution, and the only one that I found working was "unifont_jp-14.0.01.ttf" from [here](http://unifoundry.com/unifont/index.html).

 And [here](https://www.youtube.com/watch?v=c7eovFM-Bos) is how you can install font in VLC.